AyaOraby/Robotics_Exercises/README.md

 # 🚀 Creating a Xacro File for Your Robot in ROS

 ## 📌 Overview
-This guide walks you through creating a **Xacro file** for defining your robot model in ROS.
+This guide give us road about creating a **Xacro file** for defining your robot model in ROS.
 Xacro (XML Macros) helps simplify URDF files by using macros and parameters.
 We will:

 1. **Create a ROS package** for the robot.
 2. **Define a Xacro file** with base links, wheels, and joints.